 It’s important to not just look at the number of sessions, but to track your traffic over time and in context.
 Compare your traffic month to month to look for growth and for trends.
 Look at the topics and formats of blog posts from those months that have higher performance and those that have poorer performance, and identify trends.
 By comparing performance to the type of content, post frequency and distribution strategy, you can better refine your strategy moving forward.

 This one is pretty straightforward.
 Keep track of which blog posts garner the most attention by looking at the pageviews for each article.
-(This is found under Behavior – Site Content – All Pages) Then, use other metrics to help you determine why those posts were the most popular.
+Then, use other metrics to help you determine why those posts were the most popular.
 Did your top post also have a high percentage of Organic Search traffic?
 Maybe this article was especially well-optimized for search engines.
 Did the post include video?
 You may want to consider incorporating more video into your posts.
 Continuously look at these different metrics together and watch for trends to inform your content strategy moving forward.

-The same tab shows the Average Time on Page – how long, on average, users spend viewing a page.
-You can track the overall average for all of your pages as well as the average time spent on each individual page.
+In practice, average engagement time shows trends in how long users are spending on a particular page (i.e. how long the page was in focus in the browser).
 This is a great measure of engagement and the relevancy of your content to your audience.
-If one post has a really low average time on page, it could be that the article isn’t what users were expecting from the preview, or the introduction or copy in general may not be very engaging.
+If one post has low average engagement time, it could be that the article isn’t what users were expecting from the preview, or the introduction or copy in general may not be very engaging.
 Compare your articles with the lowest average time to those with the highest, and look for themes in content type, length, formatting, headlines, etc.